Thomas Leonardi

 Thomas Benedict Leonardi (born February 19, 1954), is United States business executive in the insurance and financial services fields, who has worked in the public and private sectors.
 His career includes decades as the head of investment banking and venture capital firms specializing in insurance, and he also has a background as a regulator and government adviser.

 From February 2011 to December 2014 he was the Insurance Commissioner of the state of Connecticut, during which time he instituted reforms and consumer protections, led the state through the implementation of the Affordable Care Act, increased the presence of insurance businesses in the state, and served on several national and international insurance advisory bodies.

 Following his tenure as insurance commissioner, he returned to the private sector.
 From November 2017 until May 2020 he was executive vice president of government affairs, public policy, and communications at AIG.

 In February 2021 he joined the board of Athene Co-Invest Reinsurance Affiliate (ACRA).
+Leonardi has published commentary on insurance and reinsurance matters while noting that he serves as an independent board member of Athene-affiliated entities, while also stating that the views expressed are his own.

 In May 2021 he joined the board of The Travelers Companies, (TRV) one of the world's largest property casualty companies and one of the thirty companies in the Dow Jones Industrial Average.
 He is the Chair of TRV's Nominating & Governance committee, and a member of the Executive, Investment & Capital Markets, and Compensation Committees.